 Results Indicate Elastin Could Be Key To More Effective Prevention and Treatment of Stretch Marks

-, a peer-reviewed scientific journal, published by the Nature Publishing Group.Link to the Published Version of the Article:
+Link to the Published Version of the Article: https://www.nature.com/jid/journal/vaop/ncurrent/full/jid2013196a.html

-23andMe, Inc. is the leading personal genetics company.
+23andMe, Inc. is the leading consumer genetics and research company.
 Founded in 2006, the mission of the company is to help people access, understand and benefit from the human genome.
-23andMe has more than one million customers worldwide, with over 80 percent consented to participate in research.
+The company was named by MIT Technology Review in its “50 Smartest Companies, 2017” list, and featured as Fast Company's #2 Most Innovative Health Company in 2018.
+23andMe has millions of customers worldwide, with more than 80 percent of customers consented to participate in research.
 23andMe, Inc. is located in Mountain View, CA. More information is available at www.23andMe.com.